hydrocode-de/notebook-classroom/README.md

 presentation, HTML for reference and can be loaded in binder to be used by your students.

-[mmaelicke](https://github.com/mmaelicke) has a sample lecture template that can be used to generate new lectures:
+We are working on sample lecture templates that can be used to generate new lectures:

-<a href="https://github.com/mmaelicke/sample-lecture/generate" target="_blank">generate my own lecture</a>
+<a href="https://github.com/hydrocode-de/sample-lecture-python/generate" target="_blank">generate my own lecture</a>

 ## Note